WavingCatDevs/ransomware-template/README.md

 ## Requirements

-Visual Studio
-Some c# knowledge
+Visual Studio and some c# knowledge